-As a younger self looking through copies of the National Geographic, I was always drawn to stories about the Arctic with its remoteness, challenging weather and rapid seasonal change and sunlight.
-One of the areas that looked particularly distant from my teenage years in Stevenage was the Barents Sea, with its currents allowing prosperous trading routes between Tsarist Russia and western sovereignties and then providing a perfect propaganda tool and strategic military playground during the Cold War.
-As a photographer and adult I’ve been lucky to visit the Arctic, both in Canada and Europe, yet the terrain along the Barents Sea's shoreline had eluded me, that is until I received a commission to join a 9 week assignment to produce a multi media package for Visit Varanger to promote the area's rugged yet tranquil beauty.
+As a younger self looking through copies of the National Geographic, I was always drawn to stories about the Arctic with its remoteness, challenging weather, rapid seasonal change and mysterious sunlight.
+One of the areas that looked particularly distant from my teenage years in Stevenage was the Barents Sea, with its currents allowing prosperous trading routes between Tsarist Russia and western sovereignties, before providing a perfect propaganda tool and strategic military playground during the Cold War.